Random House | 1966

 The novel details the 1959 murders of the Clutter family in Holcomb, Kansas.
 Capote learned of the murders before the killers were captured and became enraptured in the quadruple murder.

 A little piece of trivia for you: The Clutters were killed on November 15th.
-And that just happens to be my birthday.
+That just happens to be my birthday.

 All the stars were aligning to tell me that I need this book in my life.
 Turns out that’s some BS.